joshbegley/nyt-latest/previous.md

 `Tanner Horner kidnapped and strangled the girl, Athena Strand, after delivering a package to her home in Texas.
 The package was her Christmas gift, a set of Barbies.`\
 https://www.nytimes.com/2026/05/05/us/fedex-driver-murder-athena-strand-sentencing.html

-**Judge Refers Justice Dept. Lawyer for Possible Discipline, Calls Out ‘Lack of Candor’**\
+**Judge Refers Justice Dept. Lawyer for Possible Discipline, Calling Out ‘Lack of Candor’**\
 `Officials withheld a detainee’s overseas arrest warrant from a federal judge.
 When she ordered his release, they used the same information to attack her publicly.`\
 https://www.nytimes.com/2026/05/05/us/politics/rhode-island-judge-justice-department-immigrant.html